Speakers

 Electrically conductive polymers - history and current applications

 The structural and chemical requirements for electrically conductive polymers are derived using polyacetylene as an example.
 Conductivities equivalent to those of iron have been achieved with polyacetylene, but the processing options are quite limited and the long-term and thermal stability are completely inadequate.
 Soon after the discovery of polyacetylene, polypyrrole, a much more stable material, was introduced, which also made technical applications possible.
 With polyethylenedioxythiophene, the processability and stability could be further developed to a great extent, resulting in a breakthrough for technical applications.
-There are now a number of different possible uses: antistatic coatings in photo films, through-hole plating of circuit boards, counter electrodes in solid electrolytic capacitors, monitor coatings and organic light-emitting diodes (OLEDs).
+There are now a number of different possible uses: antistatic coatings in photo films, borehole plating of circuit boards, counter electrodes in solid electrolytic capacitors, monitor coatings and organic light-emitting diodes (OLEDs).
 The applications are presented and the advantages of using electrically conductive polymers compared to conventional systems and problem solutions are explained.
 The breakthrough of polyethylenedioxythiophene in technical products has been made possible not least because the material can be applied as a dispersion and because the polymer can be produced specifically where its functional properties are needed.

 Duration: 60 minutes